 QSI Segment.
-QSI's earnings before taxes from continuing operations for the first quarter of fiscal 2005 were \$40 million, compared to losses before taxes of \$9 million for the first quarter of fiscal 2004.
-During the first quarter of fiscal 2005, we recorded \$51 million in realized gains on marketable securities and other investments as compared to \$1 million for the first quarter of fiscal 2004.
-Equity in losses of investees decreased by \$16 million primarily due to an increase in investment gains recognized by a venture fund investee, of which our share was \$10 million, and a decrease in losses incurred by Inquam during the first quarter of fiscal 2005 as compared to the first quarter of fiscal 2004, of which our share was \$10 million for the first quarter of fiscal 2005 as compared to \$15 million for the first quarter of fiscal 2004.
-These improvements in QSI's earnings before taxes from continuing operations were partially offset by a \$12 million decrease in interest income that resulted from the prepayment of the Pegaso debt facility in the first quarter of fiscal 2004 and a \$7 million increase in MediaFLO operating expenses.
+QSI's earnings before taxes from continuing operations for the first six months of fiscal 2005 were \$8 million, compared to losses before taxes from continuing operations of \$30 million for the first six months of fiscal 2004.
+During the first six months of fiscal 2005, QSI recorded \$52 million in realized gains on marketable securities and other investments, compared to \$4 million for the first six months of fiscal 2004.
+Equity in losses of investees decreased by \$19 million primarily due to a decrease in losses incurred by Inquam during the first six months of fiscal 2005 as compared to the first six months of fiscal 2004, of which our share was \$19 million for the first six months of fiscal 2004, and an increase in investment gains recognized by a venture fund investee, of which our share was \$5 million for the first six months of fiscal 2005 as compared to a negligible amount for the first six months of fiscal 2004.
+These improvements in QSI's earnings before taxes from continuing operations were partially offset by a \$15 million increase in MediaFLO operating expenses and an \$11 million decrease in interest income that resulted from the prepayment of the Pegaso debt facility in the first quarter of fiscal 2004.